On unbounded invariant measures of stochastic dynamical systems: Introduction

 Less is known for the null recurrent case, especially in a general setting.
-Existence and uniqueness of an invariant Radon measure have been the object of two recent works: B. Deroin, V. Kleptsyn, A. Navas and K. Parwani \cite{DKNP}, that studies symmetric SDS of homeomorphism of $\R$, and M.~Peign\'e and W.~Woess \cite{PW1} on the phenomenon of local contraction.
+Existence and uniqueness of an invariant Radon measure have been the topic of two recent works: Deroin et al. \cite{DKNP} on symmetric SDS of homeomorphism of $\R$, and Peign\'e and Woess \cite{PW1} on the phenomenon of local contraction.
 We refer to them for a more complete bibliography on the subject.
-As in the contracting case, affine recursions is one of the first model to be systematically approached.
-A seminal paper in this area is Babillot, Bougerol and Elie \cite{BBE}, where they prove existence and uniqueness of a Radon measure and gave a first result on the behavior at infinity.
+As in the contracting case, affine recursions is one of the first models being systematically approached.
+A seminal paper in this area is the one of Babillot, Bougerol and Elie \cite{BBE}.
+They proved existence and uniqueness of a Radon measure and gave a first result on its behavior at infinity.

 The goal of the present work is twofold.
-First of all we investigate the behavior at infinity of invariant measures and, for a large class of SDS's, we generalize and improves results known for affine recursions.
-Secondly, we consider the problem of uniqueness of the invariant measure.
-This problem was studied in the above-mentioned papers, nevertheless all the result stated there are quite general or difficult to use in practise.
+First of all, we investigate the behavior at infinity of invariant measures, and for a large class of SDSs, we generalize and improve results known for affine recursions.
+Second, we consider the problem of uniqueness of the invariant measure.
 We give a relatively simple criterium that can be applied for very concrete examples.